shubhamraj23/escape-room/README.md

   - Several other supporting JS and CSS files are also present in the folder.

 ## Credits
 I do not own the background images or soundtracks used in this application.
-Only the content provided under the Creative Commons license has been taken.
+Only the content provided under the Creative Commons license and the content which is free for non-commerical purpose has been taken.
 The sources of the images and soundtracks are mentioned below. **No copyright infringement intended.**

 ### Images
 - [The Conversation](https://theconversation.com/evolutionary-psychology-explains-why-haunted-houses-creep-us-out-48209)